plone/training/plone_training_config/what_vagrant_does.rst

     $ /home/vagrant/py27/bin/python bootstrap.py
     $ ./bin/buildout -c vagrant_provisioning.cfg

+This will download additional eggs that are not yet part of the buildout-cache and configure Plone to be ready to run.

 At this point vagrant has finished its job.

-You can now connect to the machine and start plone.
+You can now connect to the machine and start Plone.

 .. code-block:: bash